The Battle Is the Lord’s

 For forty long days, Goliath harangued the army of Israel every morning and evening.
 He was an intimidating figure standing more than 9’ 9” and even taller wearing a helmet.
 Encased in 125 pounds of brass body armor and lugging a solid iron spear weighing nearly 20 pounds, he appeared invincible.

 His tactic was successful until the morning of the 41st day when young David arrived at the base camp with supplies from his father.
-Just to be clear, David arrived in time to hear Goliath’s defiant early morning challenge after a 15-mile trek from Bethlehem.
+David arrived in time to hear Goliath’s defiant early morning challenge after a 15-mile trek from Bethlehem.

-Unlike the fainthearted soldiers surrounding him, David was incensed by what he heard!
-It was bad enough that an insolent Philistine was bellowing verbal abuse and defying the God of Israel from the valley; but, the cowering fear exhibited by Saul’s army was more than he could take.
+Unlike the fainthearted soldiers surrounding him, David was incensed by Goliath’s rhetoric!
+It was bad enough that an insolent Philistine was bellowing verbal abuse and defying the God of Israel from the valley.
+But, the cowering fear exhibited by Saul’s army was more than David could take.
+Almost involuntarily, he exclaimed, “Who is this uncircumcised Philistine, that he should defy the armies of the living God?” (v.
+26).

 A split second later, David’s stone left his sling and found its mark.
 Goliath tumbled falling face-first to the ground (v.
 49).
 Within minutes, the battle was over.
 Goliath’s braggadocio was not enough to assure a victory.